cloudmesh-community/book/chapters/arch.md

 cloud architecture while focussing on the service aspect provided by the cloud. the layers such as IaaS, PaaS, and SaaS provide a layered architecture view while separating infrastructure, platform, and services.
-THis allows a separation of concerns typically between infrastructure providers, platform developers, and software architects using platforms and or infrastructure services.
+This allows a separation of concerns typically between infrastructure providers, platform developers, and software architects using platforms and or infrastructure services.